TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 <br>
 <br>

-Powered by RMarkdown.
-The code for this presentation is  [here.](https://github.com/TuomoNieminen/Helsinki-Open-Data-Science/blob/master/docs/regression.Rpres)
+Powered by Rpresentation.
+The code for this presentation is  [here.](https://raw.githubusercontent.com/TuomoNieminen/Helsinki-Open-Data-Science/master/docs/regression.Rpres)

 Linear regression models
 ========================================================